10 Playful Ways to Improve Child's Memory

 #2.
 Using Child’s Magazine:

-Give your child a child’s magazine and give him directions to go to a particular page number mentioned by you and underline all instances of the word “a” in one minute.
+Give your child a child’s magazine and ask him/her directions to go to a particular page number mentioned by you and underline all instances of the word -“a”- in one minute.

 #3.
 Play Games:

-In the car in which you recite the letters and numbers on a number plate you see on a car passing by and then say it backwards too.
+While driving with them in the car, recite the letters and numbers on a number plate of a car passing by and then ask them to say it backwards too.
 Take turns.

 #4.
 Simple Play Cards Games:

-Start asking as many animals and name them and making it further complicated by thinking of animals beginning with letter “B”.
+Start asking about as many animal's name they know of, and make it further complicated by thinking of animal's beginning with letter -“B”-.
 Names of flowers, birds, insects or his classmates/family members beginning with a particular letter can also be used to play the game.

-A collection of around 20 small items, for example Pencils, small value coins, purses, fake spiders, tiny teddies, lipstick, plastic toys etc. is placed in a tray.
-Time limit of about one minute is given to the child to look at the items before they are covered or removed.
+A collection of around 20 small items, for example, pencils, small value coins, purses, fake spiders, tiny teddies, lipstick, plastic toys etc. is placed in a tray.
+A time limit of about one minute is given to the child to look at the items on the tray, before they are covered or removed.
 The child is then asked to write down or say aloud everything from the tray that they can remember.
 This can be played with words, numbers or letters sequence also.

 #9.
 Play Memory Game:

-This memory game can be played between minimum of 2 and maximum of 6 children where the first one would begin a sentence with a location, a situation and items required.
-For example, the first person could say “I went to school to attend a fun fair with a bag full of sweets”.
-The next person would need to repeat the sentence, including the first person’s item, and then add their own to start a list.
-The next person can say “I went to school to attend a fun fair with a bag full of sweets (first person’s sentence) and pencils (his own addition to the list)”.
-As the game goes on, each participant needs to recall the full list and add their own, and if they can’t, they will out of that round.
+This memory game can be played between a minimum of 2 and a maximum of 6 children where the first one would begin a sentence with a location, a situation and items required.
+For example, the first child could say “I went to school to attend a fun fair with a bag full of sweets”.
+The next would repeat the sentence, including the first person’s item, and then add their own to start the list.
+The next child can say “I went to school to attend a fun fair with a bag full of sweets (first person’s sentence) and pencils (his own addition to the list)”.
+As the game goes on, each participant needs to recall the full list and add their own, and if they can’t, they will be out of that round.

 #10.
 Storytelling:

-Storytelling is another way to improve working memory as it requires and invites a child’s sustained and focused attention as well as working memory to hold in mind all that’s happened so far, different characters’ identities, story details and to relate them to the new information being revealed (without the use of visual aids).
+Storytelling is another way to improve working memory as it requires and invites a child’s sustained and focused attention as well as working memory to hold in mind all that has happened so far, different characters’ identities, story details and to relate them to the new information which are being revealed (without the use of visual aids).

 I would request my readers to enrich this blog with the innovative techniques they have been using to improve the memory of their child.
 Your feedback is valuable to me.
 Thanks for reading!